-There can be a variety of factors causing this iMessage error on iPhone.
-Don’t worry.
+So, what does this message actually mean?
+It usually indicates that the iMessage feature is either turned off or not working properly on your device.
 In this article, we will discuss the most common reasons behind iMessage needs to be enabled popup and what you can do to fix it.
 Keep reading!

-iMessage requires a good internet connection to work efficiently.
-Make sure that you are connected to a WiFi while sending the message.
-If the WiFi connection is weak, consider switching to another network or use cellular data.
+iMessage requires a stable internet connection to work efficiently.
+Make sure that you are connected to a WiFi or cellular data while sending the message.
+If your network connection is weak, consider switching to a stronger one or resetting network settings.

 Enabling and disabling the Airplane mode on your iPhone might also help to solve the issue.
 When you do this, all the network connections turn off and start again freshly, which can solve minor network-related problems.